Estate Planning & Inheritance Glossary

 Heir

-Individual who is eligible to inherit the assets of someone who died.
+Individual who is eligible to inherit the assets of a decedent.

 Intestate